The two types of decisions you want to get right before anything else

 Before you make the next move, figure out and focus on the upstream and compounding choices.

-While it may sound scary to make the wrong choice, remember that we can always change course—as long as we have time.
+While it may sound scary to make the wrong decisions, remember that we can always change course—as long as we have time.

 It's okay if you've made some dumb mistakes along the way, all you need is to make a better decision next time around.
-And the only way to make sure you have enough "next time" is to not wasting too much time thinking and analyzing but not deciding.
+And the only way to ensure the "next time" comes around is to stop wasting too much time not deciding.